Registration opens in mid-March here.

 Aalto University is a multidisciplinary community of bold thinkers, where science and art meet technology and business.
 Aalto University is committed to identifying and solving grand societal challenges and building an innovative future.
-Aalto has six schools with 12,000 students.
-Aalto Sustainability Hub was founded in 2018 to increase interdisciplinary collaboration and to promote sustainability in teaching, campus development and other operations at Aalto, with a mission to create a world-class research and learning environment focused on sustainability and circular economy.
+Aalto University has six schools with 12,000 students.
+Aalto Sustainability Hub was founded in 2018 to increase interdisciplinary collaboration and to promote sustainability in teaching, campus development and other operations at Aalto University, with a mission to create a world-class research and learning environment focused on sustainability and circular economy.

 About the Sustainable Development Goals 9 & 11